EvansWinner/awesome-line-editors/README.md

 [Aaron Hsu's](https://www.sacrideo.us/)
 editor
 [ALE](https://github.com/arcfide/ALE)&nbsp;![GitHub](img/github.png)
-is a line editor modeled on ``ed(1)`` in, apparently, something like 68 lines of characteristically inscrutable APL, including blank lines for formatting.
+is a line editor modeled on *ed* in, apparently, something like 68 lines of characteristically inscrutable APL, including blank lines for formatting.
 I have not tested it in large part because it appears to be written for the [Dyalog](https://www.dyalog.com/)